gmedeirosnet/jenkins/README.md

-# jenkyns
+jenkyns

-Jenkins hosted in AWS EC2 configuriing it with Terraform and Ansible
+Installing Jenkins hosted in asn simple AWS EC2 instance with Terraform and customized it with actions using Ansible.